codingman-aiwass/git_learning/readme.md

 Hi,we are learning Git together.
 Have a good time!
-oj8k
-hhh,this is local version!
+Git is a wonderful tool for version control!